dentonescu/cv-samples/libdmotservices/NOTES.md

   Timestamp helpers, string utilities, and labelled equalizer channels matured the C API, leading to a trio of releases that delivered channel hiding, smoothing, and stable redraws in time for WiFiEqu integration.
 - **2025-10-29 – 2025-11-02: Versioning parity & polish**
   Cross-language semantic version helpers, documentation refreshes, and build corrections cemented the current state, keeping the shared library ready for downstream consumers.
+- **2025-11-06 – present: Python helper rollout**
+  Introduced the Python package to share CLI and path utilities with pkixwebadm.
+Added pytest coverage and the `print_help_all` helper, replacing ad-hoc code in downstream projects.

 ## Testing Checklist
 - `make clean all` and `make test` succeed at the root on a clean machine.